euxneks/PESCI/README.md

 PESCI
 =====

 Parser for Electron SCanner Ini files.
-Don't think many would use this but it's here.
+Don't think many would use this but I want to start using github.

 This is a simple program to go through some special text files used by the electron scanning microscope at UVic to record how materials or objects were handled in the electron microscope.
 It allows you to easily see the differing values in a table and